cbmr-data/cbmr-data.github.io/esrum/source/services/jupyter_troubleshooting.rst

 -  "Check if there is a typo in esrumweb01fl" or "We're having trouble finding that site"

-   You are must likely connecting from a network outside of UCPH.
+   You are most likely connecting from a network outside UCPH.
 Make sure that you are using a wired connection at CBMR and/or that the VPN is activated and try again.